 Human Indulgences - Yay or Nay for Cats & Dogs?
+[Vet-Approved]

 People have access to a lot of life's pleasures and tasty indulgences.
 But are those indulgences okay to share with our pets?

-If you’ve ever wondered about candy for dogs, fried food for dogs, weed for dogs, weed for cats, the effects of tobacco smoke on pets, and more, the Sploot veterinary team is here to shed light on the impact of various human indulgences on pets.
+If you’ve ever wondered about candy for dogs, fried food for dogs, weed for dogs, weed for cats, the effects of tobacco smoke on pets, and more, the Sploot veterinary team is here to shed light on the impact of certain human indulgences on pets.

 1. Weed for Dogs & Cats - a No & a Maybe